8lines/SyliusNotificationPlugin/README.md

 - [Contribution](./docs/contribution.md)

 ### Contact
 Do you have an issue with integration or want to learn more?
-Write to `dominik@8lines.io`
+Visit our website [8lines.io](https://8lines.io) or write to `hello@8lines.io`